 This course covers physical connectivity of networking.
 Cables need to plug in both sides, but there’s many types of cables, standards, and ways to connect.
 This course will review these various ways to connect your network using physical cabling.

-Join Shannon, for this Expert Talk, where she will provide an overview of Microsoft’s next evolution of Azure VMware Solution (AVS).
+Join Shannon and Dwayne Natwick for this Expert Talk, where they will provide an overview of Microsoft’s next evolution of Azure VMware Solution (AVS).
 The new AVS solution is a first-party service offered on bare metal servers in Azure.
 The new offering allows customers to seamlessly extend, or completely migrate, existing on-premises VMware workloads to Azure without the cost, effort, or risk of re-architecting applications or retooling operations.

 This is course six of seven in the Implementing Azure Governance learning path.
 Resource organization is critical for organizations using Azure at scale.
 This course begins by discussing resource organization in Azure, explaining both the technical capability of the platform and best practices you can use to manage resources effectively.
 The second part of the course focuses on the Azure Resource Graph, showing how you can use this feature to explore your resources in many powerful ways.